 Sex therapy is used to treat a specific problem.
 In many cases, results can occur rather quickly.
 The clearer your goal is, the faster results will typically occur.
 While each individual is different, you should expect to see significant progress after eight to 10 sessions.
 Otherwise, you might want to get a second opinion from a different therapist.

 Sexual issues can be both physical and mental in nature.
 Sex involves a variety of complicated physical processes such as achieving an erection and proper vaginal lubrication.
-Additionally, emotions such as stress, anxiety and depression can negatively impact a person’s sex life.
+Additionally, emotions such as stress, anxiety, and depression can negatively impact a person’s sex life.

 Additionally, many sexual issues can be caused by past traumas and abuse.
-Molestation and other inappropriate actions in childhood can have effects which last well into adulthood.
+Molestation and other inappropriate actions in childhood can have effects that last well into adulthood.
 While a traditional therapist can certainly help deal with these issues in general, a sex therapist is the best option for improving your current sex life.

 Common sexual health issues handled by a sex therapist include:

 While these are all physical issues, the therapist can help will a variety of emotional issues, too.
-Performance anxiety, gender identity, sexual incompatibility, orgasm difficulties and other non-physical areas you are experiencing issues with are also common reasons to visit a sex therapist.
+Performance anxiety, gender identity, sexual incompatibility, orgasm difficulties, and other non-physical areas you are experiencing issues with are also common reasons to visit a sex therapist.